-For almost 20 years, the FSCLA has been focused on projects that build community capacity and address issues such as; weed control, soil health, sustainable grazing, feral animal control, re-establishing native vegetation, water quality, gully & riverbank erosion, protecting wetlands and estuary and dune management.
+For over 20 years, the FSCLA has been focused on projects that build community capacity and address issues such as; weed control, soil health, sustainable grazing, feral animal control, re-establishing native vegetation, water quality, gully & riverbank erosion, protecting wetlands and estuary and dune management.

 As an ‘umbrella organisation’ the FSCLA provides assistance to its’ members in the form of project management, grant development and group governance, as well as offering training forums, safety inductions and field days.

 Membership is free.
 You will receive invitations about upcoming events and information on grant opportunities.

 The current FSCLA Committee; Bruce Davison (Treasurer), John Carter (Public Officer) Dean Turner (Vice Chair), Josh Dorrough (Chair) and Andrew Taylor.